-IE1 Headphones - Audio Performance Variation Outcome Possible solutions included modified filter circuit (increased cost, physical size) or modifications to physical acoustics (long lead time, expensive to re-tool parts) Decision not to make any design changes Requirements placed clear focus on use with most common portable players Defer improvements to circuit topology, acoustic architecture to future products IE2 Headphones Product Overview 2nd generation of wired, passive in-ear headphones Included a new passive EQ circuit immune to source impedance induced variation
+IE1 Headphones - Audio Performance Variation Outcome Possible solutions included modified filter circuit (increased cost, physical size) or modifications to physical acoustics (long lead time, expensive to re-tool parts) Decision not to make any design changes Requirements placed clear focus on functionality with most common portable players (iPod), which did not have this issue Defer improvements to circuit topology, acoustic architecture to future products IE2 Headphones Product Overview 2nd generation of wired, passive in-ear headphones Included a new passive EQ circuit immune to source impedance induced variation

-IE2 Headphones A Shocking Problem During user testing of development units, participants reported sensation of electrical shocks to their ears while plugging headset into a treadmill and running.
+IE2 Headphones A Shocking Problem During user testing of C1 units, participants reported sensation of electrical shocks to their ears while plugging headset into a treadmill and running.
 Root cause: static buildup dissipating from ear to ground through the earbud itself (plugged into ground via treadmill).

-ESD On Treadmill - IE2 Headphones Does This Need to be Fixed?
+IE2 Headphones - ESD On Treadmill Does This Need to be Fixed?

-No regulatory concerns No requirement in product definition specific to this use case But... customer experience impact was judged to be meaningful
+No regulatory concerns No specific requirement in product definition that addresses this use case But... customer experience impact was judged to be meaningful

-ESD On Treadmill - IE2 Headphones
+IE2 Headphones - ESD On Treadmill

 Outcome

-Problem should be corrected
+Problem was corrected

 Changed plastic resin to include metal powder content

 This reduced the impedance of skin contact with the bud housing, allowing the ESD to discharge unnoticeably at a lower voltage.